AndersDeath/diary2/000-current.md

 # 25 December - Sunday - Yerevan - 87 day of immigration

 I woke up in time tiday I had a good rest.
+After that I went to the city center for a walk and had good lunch in Sarriso.